kyle-ngyn/League-of-Legends-Build-Finder/README.md

 * **NamedTuple**: A "Player" was originally a class, but it didn't really need to be since its only method was to print out its information.
 A NamedTuple is just slightly less overhead.

+* **OP.GG or U.GG?**: U.GG is a slightly more responsive website, so the U.GG build finder will be faster most of the time.

 ## Difficulties

-* **Speed**: The program takes ~10 seconds the first time it is ran.
-Afterwards, it takes ~4-6 seconds, which is not fast enough.
+* **Speed**: The program now takes ~4-5 seconds, which is pretty quick, but I do wish it was 2 seconds or faster.

 * **Async**: Still having trouble with implementing async, but the program is small enough that I (think?) the program wouldn't be much faster with it.
+This is also quite complicated to implement with tkinter.

 * **Distribution**: I wanted to make the program a `.exe` file for one other person to use, but every program I tried (Nuitka, Cython, PyInstaller, etc.) was always flagged as a virus by Windows Defender, even if I didn't use `-onefile`.
 This is because the way these programs pack the files together is similar to the way malware is packed.